OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 }
 ```

-Registration of the both handlers in the application **WebApiConfig.cs** file:
+How to register both handlers in the application **WebApiConfig.cs** file:

 ``` csharp
 using MyProject.Security;